bitdeep/cv/README.md

   - Conducted thorough audits and code reviews, utilizing a combination of AI-assisted tools and manual expertise:
     - Leveraged the [audit_gpt](https://github.com/bitdeep/audit_gpt) repository for AI-powered smart contract analysis
     - Employed Google Gemini for advanced code review and potential vulnerability detection
-    - Utilized Aider for collaborative code review sessions and automated test case generation
+    - Use Aider for collaborative code review sessions and automated test case generation
     - Complemented AI-assisted reviews with manual expert analysis to ensure comprehensive security assessments
   - Implemented advanced anti-bot and anti-MEV measures in token contracts, as demonstrated in projects like [$NAAI protocol](https://etherscan.io/token/0x7865ec47bef9823ad0010c4970ed90a5e8107e53#code):
-    - Utilized dynamic buy and sell limits to prevent large-scale sniping and dumping
+    - Used dynamic buy and sell limits to prevent large-scale sniping and dumping
     - Implemented cooldown periods between transactions to mitigate rapid trading by bots
-    - Employed blacklisting functionality to restrict malicious actors
+    - Used blacklisting functionality to restrict malicious actors
     - Integrated anti-whale mechanisms to prevent market manipulation by large holders
     - Implemented gas price limits to reduce the effectiveness of front-running attacks
-    - Utilized transfer delays for large transactions to give legitimate traders a fair chance
+    - Used transfer delays for large transactions to give legitimate traders a fair chance
   - Designed secure proxy patterns for upgradeable contracts, demonstrated in various DeFi protocol implementations:
-    - Deployed numerous Transparent and Beacon proxies for major protocols
+    - Deployed many Transparent and Beacon proxies for major protocols
     - Implemented UUPS (Universal Upgradeable Proxy Standard) for gas-efficient upgrades
-    - Created custom proxy patterns for specific protocol requirements, such as a upgradeable beacon for Equilibre Finance
+    - Create custom proxy patterns for specific protocol requirements, such as a upgradeable beacon for Equilibre Finance
     - Optimized gas costs for proxy implementations using techniques like minimal proxies (EIP-1167)
     - Managed complex upgrade processes for live protocols with minimal downtime
     - Implemented multi-step upgrade patterns for critical protocol changes, _like creating scripts to safe upgrade of gauges/pools of factories_.